Saltar a contenido

 Exercise

-Add this snippet to your conf/modules.config file to save the trimmed fastq files reports in folders named using meta.id.
+Add this snippet to your conf/modules.config file to save the trimmed FASTQ files reports in folders named using meta.id.

 conf/modules.config